How to Make a Women’s History Slideshow in After Effects

 • 1908-1910: A garment workers’ strike to protest working conditions, in New York, was held in 1908.
 This inspired The Socialist Party of America to designate National Women’s Day in their honour.
 In 1910, over in Copenhagen, The Socialist International garnered the approval of 17 other countries to create a Women’s Day that would be recognised internationally.

 • 1914-1918: IWD becomes intertwined with protesting the First World War.
-Women start rallies around the 8th of March.
+Women start holding rallies around the 8th of March.
 In Russia, women strike for ‘Bread and Peace’ around the same time.

 • 1975: 1975 was International Women’s Year and the UN start to celebrate International Women’s Day.